What causes your cat to throw up like that? And why does it happen right at meal time?

 If you see a small puddle of clear liquid near the bowl, your cats are likely drinking too fast.
 To alleviate this, keep a bowl of water nearby at all times so your kitties can sip water at their leisure.

 Hairballs resemble cat vomit, and you can expect your kitten to eject one every two weeks.
 It is considered a normal procedure for a cat to swallow hair while taking care of itself, and sometimes cats vomit balls of hair.
 If your cat frequently vomits hair balls, your veterinarian may suggest treatments such as diets to reduce hair formation, or groom your cat to reduce the volume of ingested hair.

-You can also try a food for hairball reduction, like Blue Buffalo hairball formula or a treatment that helps hairballs pass through the intestinal tract, like Richard's Organic hairball formula in chicken flavor.
+You can also try a food for hairball reduction, like Royal Canin Feline Care hairball formula or a treatment that helps hairballs pass through the intestinal tract, like Pet Naturals Hairball supplement in chicken flavor.